Tequila and sweet vermouth come together for a tasteful and sophisticated take on the classic cocktail.

 Nutrition

-A stylish and sophisticated drink like a Manhattan calls for stylish and sophisticated glassware, and you can’t go wrong with a sleek and sexy coupe.
+A stylish and sophisticated drink like a Manhattan calls for stylish and sophisticated glassware, and you can’t go wrong with a sleek and sexy coupe or Martini glass.
 Top your cocktail off with a maraschino cherry for that classic taste and look.

-Technically you can put whatever type of tequila you have on hand into this cocktail, but should you?
-I personally wouldn’t mix a Blanco in a Tequila Manhattan.
-Part of the charm of this drink is the beautiful brown colors you get from it, and the dark, spicy and caramel-like flavors are what you want from a cocktail like a Manhattan.
-A Blanco is too bright for this.
+Technically, you can put whatever type of tequila you have on hand into this cocktail, but should you?
+I personally wouldn’t mix a blanco into a Tequila Manhattan.
+Part of the charm of this drink is the beautiful brown color you get from it, and the dark, spicy, and caramel-like flavors are what you want from a cocktail like a Manhattan.
+A blanco is too bright for this.

 Tequila Manhattan Variations

-- A “Perfect” Manhattan – choosing between a sweet or dry vermouth?
+- The Perfect Manhattan – Choosing between a sweet or dry vermouth?
 Use both in this recipe.

 Leave a Comment